-Finally, to implement the new rate rebate scheme for working age claimants awarded Universal Credit, who can no longer avail of Housing Benefit.
+In September 2017, the new rate rebate scheme for working age claimants awarded Universal Credit, who can no longer avail of Housing Benefit was introduced.
 This policy was previously agreed by Executive Ministers, following three consultations.
 The regulations for the new rate rebate scheme were made on 11 September 2017 and came into operation from 27 September 2017.

 Universal Credit (UC) replaces housing benefit for rent only therefore a localised scheme for help with rates in Northern Ireland had to be devised.
 The new scheme will gradually replace housing benefit for rates in tandem with the introduction of universal credit by geographical area.